 As ever, I tried to look at the Explanatory Memorandum in the context of the basic assumption of the withdrawal Act: everything is transferred and no new concepts are introduced.
 The one area where I have some questions is on a very narrow point, which is the exemption for certain government and local authority securities.
 The memorandum says:

 “Under the current Prospectus Directive rules, certain public bodies are exempt from the requirement to produce a prospectus when they undertake to offer securities to the public or request the admission of securities to trading on a regulated market.
 This includes EEA States, EEA local authorities, EEA central banks, and public international bodies of which one or more EEA States are a member”.

 The dilemma is whether we continue that exemption.
-There is an argument that we should, but in order not to recognise EEA states, there then becomes the decision to extend that exemption.
+There is an argument that we should but, in order not to recognise EEA states, there then comes the decision to extend that exemption.

 There are two ways that that exemption is described.
-In the third bullet point of paragraph 2.5 of the Explanatory Memorandum:
+The third bullet point of paragraph 2.5 of the Explanatory Memorandum states:

 “Extending the existing exemption from the requirement to produce a prospectus and certain exemptions under the Transparency Directive that currently apply to certain EEA public bodies, to certain third country public bodies”.

-That would seem to be a controlled extension of the exemption, which took account of the countries to which the exemption was applied, whereas in paragraph 7.22 it says:
+That would seem to be a controlled extension of the exemption, which took account of the countries to which the exemption was applied, whereas paragraph 7.22 says: